 The first scenario is when the power goes off frequently.
 Sometimes the outages are prolonged, making the matter worse.

-This scenario may also apply if you live near an area where there are extreme weather conditions such as hurricanes, ice storms, and blizzards.
+This scenario may also apply if you live near an area with extreme weather conditions such as hurricanes, ice storms, and blizzards.

 Here is a list of generators you can consider for these scenarios